Jeongho-Choi/Jeongho-Choi.github.io/_pages/about.md

 ---
 permalink: /
-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Hi, this is Jeongho Choi!"
 excerpt: "About me"
 author_profile: true
 redirect_from: